dwp/data-key-service/README.md

 * Generate a symmetric data key
 * Fetch the public half of the master key pair
-* 'Wrap' the datakey, with the public master key playing the role of the 'wrapping' key
+* encrypt the datakey, with the public master key playing the role of the 'wrapping' key

 In more detail, first a new ephemeral (i.e. non-persistent), 'extractable'